microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/8-the-main-module.md

 2: water the plants                                   [2021-01-08 16:39]
 ```

-It looks like our program is doing really well!
+It looks like our program is running well!

 We started by calling `cargo run --` to ensure that all the arguments passed after `--` will be sent
 to our program and not to `cargo` itself.

-Then we add three tasks in a row using the subcommand `add` followed by a string with the task name.
+Then we added three tasks in a row using the subcommand `add` followed by a string with the task name.
 The `list` subcommand then showed us all our three tasks in order with their timestamps on the far
 right.
 Then we called the `done 2` subcommand to mark the second task complete, and, when we called
 `list` again that task was gone.
 Pretty amazing, don't you think?